 Days before we returned to South Asia things went terribly wrong.
-Sickness landed me (Susan) in emergency care cancelling the mission we worked so hard preparing for during the last several months.
+Sickness landed me (Susan) in emergency care canceling the mission we worked so hard preparing for during the last several months.
 How could this be when so much had already been done?

 New content created.
 (Check!)